francelwebdev/francelwebdev/README.md

 During my career I have done a lot of backend with Ruby and Ruby on Rails and have also experienced JavaScrypt/NodeJS/ExpressJS, Elixir/Phoenix, Python/Django and PHP/Laravel.
 I love working with Ruby, JavaScript and Elixir because these three languages just make me productive.

-## Just hire me as a Ruby or JavaScript/NodeJS or ELixir developer and you will see the results.

 ## Programming Languages and Tools I use.

 #### Client side and Mobile.